 In this task we remember the command of God to be a blessing to others, in particular the poor and disadvantaged.
 At the same time the command of Jesus to ‘go and make disciples of all nations, baptising them in the name of the Father, of the Son, of the Holy Spirit, and teaching them to obey everything I have commanded you’ (Matthew 28:19-20), reminds us the greatest blessing anyone can receive is eternal life in Jesus.

 The primary task of Wakatipu Global Mission is to partner with local churches and other groups and to offer support in the areas that they believe it is most valuable.
-At home we raise awareness, teach, and encourage every member of the congregation to be actively involved in mission beyond New Zealand.
+At home, we raise awareness, teach, and encourage every member of the congregation to be actively involved in mission beyond New Zealand.

-There are many mission opportunities and occasionally we will support a wide range of these but for
+There are many mission opportunities and occasionally we will support a wide range of these but for now, our efforts are focused on two nations: Nepal and Vanuatu.

 A good starting point for anyone drawn to pray and support these nations is to read up on their history and current situation.